MSU-Libraries/kube-doc/README.md

 ### Calico
-Considered a more flexible and advanced option for networking, claiming to be a performance option.
+Considered a more flexible and advanced option for networking, claiming to be a performance option with support for security policies.

 * https://github.com/projectcalico/calico